kajetanjasztal/matrix-tracer/README.md

 ![hole punching in qr](example/svg/qr-hole.svg)
 ![isolated tests](example/svg/isolated.svg)

+#### Rounded corners

+There is branch [`feat/rounded-corners`](/tree/feat/rounded-corners) that won't be merged here.
+Setting `rounding = true` will add quadratic bezier segments on path's corners.
+Also there is fun toy -- quick and dirty Conway's Game of Life traced, rounded and injected as svg into div with innerHTML.

 ## Further work

 Find out what interface will be most suitable to be integrated with popular 2D